 We could go on at length about the nuances of Hawaii’s weather; simply put, it’s very localized and can change from moment to moment.
 The best part of this is that you can experience the Aloha State in all its glory- from sun to misty rainbows to dewy rainforests.
 Locals have learned to just get out and enjoy the state’s marvels, and your tour will likely run rain or shine.
 Of course, extreme weather situations may be the exception to this, and your tour provider will inform you of any necessary weather interruptions.

 How do I know my purchase/information is secure? / Are there any additional fees?

-Hawaii Guide only works with established industry-verified financial transaction processors to ensure both an easy-to-use and highly secure checkout process.
+GuideofUS Hawaii only works with established industry-verified financial transaction processors to ensure both an easy-to-use and highly secure checkout process.
 Your financial information– like credit card data– never even touches our servers and is always processed over a completely secure connection.

-We don’t like hidden fees and we know you don’t, either; that’s why Hawaii Guide will never surprise you with additional charges.
+We don’t like hidden fees and we know you don’t, either; that’s why GuideofUS Hawaii will never surprise you with additional charges.
 However, some of our providers do add charges such as taxes, fees, or fuel charges.
 These expenses will be made known to you when you book your tour.

 Supporting Sustainable Tourism within Hawaii